l31tm0t1f/20201126_collectables/README.md

 Release date: 7th of Dec 2020
 Latest update: 14th of Dec 2020

-This is a game for preschool and 1.grade kids to learn addition and subtraction.
-Player has given certain amount of coins with certain values and by choosing between collectables player has to collect coins in total of given value.

 Demo video, video with explanations and Build (for Windows) is located here: drive.google.com/drive/folders/1Ll7roFO2UyXYilBWRS7tnwCS3oKc51au?usp=sharing